Iowa Democratic Party chair resigns after caucus fiasco

 "While it is my desire to stay in this role and see this process through to completion, I do believe it is time for the Iowa Democratic Party to begin looking forward, and my presence in my current role makes that more difficult."

-The reporting totals were put out by the IDP in fits and spurts in the days after the caucus.
-Results were delayed by what Price said were “coding issues” with a smartphone app that was being used to help tabulate results in the contest for the first time.
+The Iowa Democratic Party, or IDP, put out the reporting totals in fits and spurts in the days after the caucuses.
+Results were delayed by what Price said were "coding issues" with a smartphone app that was being used to help tabulate results in the contest for the first time.

-That wasn’t the only issue.
-The caucus results were also rife with potential errors and inconsistencies that could affect the outcome of the contest, according to a review by the NBC News Decision Desk.
+That wasn't the only issue.
+The caucus results were also rife with potential errors and inconsistencies that could affect the outcome, according to a review by the NBC News Decision Desk.

-Both Bernie Sanders and Pete Buttigieg claimed victory in the contest, and the confusion resulted in delegates not being awarded until Friday — three days after the election.
+Both Bernie Sanders and Pete Buttigieg claimed victory, and the confusion resulted in delegates' not being awarded until Friday — three days after the election.
 Buttigieg was awarded 14 delegates and Sanders 12.

 The mess has led some Democrats to call for doing away with caucuses altogether.